Loading…

 Q: How many phases are in an One Piece TCG turn?
 A: Five phases: Refresh (skip on turn 1), Draw, DON, Main, and End.
 The order is always the same.
 During the Main Phase, you attack, play cards, and use abilities.

 Q: Can you attack on the first turn of the game?
 A: No. Neither player can attack on turn 1.
-Additionally, Player 1 cannot attack on turn 2 (their first turn).
+Also, Player 1 cannot attack on turn 2 (their first turn).
 Earliest attack is Player 2's turn 1, which is game turn 2.

 Q: How do you win One Piece TCG?
 A: Reduce your opponent's life to zero by dealing damage.
 When they have no life cards left and take another hit, they lose.
 Deck-out (running out of cards to draw) is also a loss condition.